-I am a postdoctoral research associate at the University of Florida, based full time at Fermi National Accelerator Laboratory.
+I am an Assistant Scientist (non-tenure track faculty) at the University of Florida, based full time at Fermi National Accelerator Laboratory.
 Previously, I was a postdoctoral research associate at the University of Florida and at Center for Neutrino Physics, Virginia Tech.
 I obtained my PhD from Ghent University, Belgium.

 My research lies at the interface of nuclear and particle physics, with the primary focus on neutrino physics and related areas.
-My research interests and work span experimental as well as theoretical efforts in the following areas:
+My research interests and work span the following areas:

 Neutrino-Nucleus Interactions: electron-nucleus scattering, neutrino-nucleus scattering, coherent elastic neutrino-nucleus scattering (CEvNS), electroweak interactions

 Neutrino Properties: neutrino masses and hierarchy, mixing angles, CP violation phase

-Beyond the Standard Model Physics: light sterile neutrinos, non-standard neutrino interactions, sub-GeV dark matter
+Beyond the Standard Model Physics: sub-GeV dark matter, sterile neutrinos, non-standard neutrino interactions